-18.1 If as the result of a formal hearing process, a sanction is imposed the student or representative(s) of the organization may request the President or his/her designee to review the decision on the record.
-A written Request for Review must be signed and submitted by the student or representative himself/herself (not by an advisor or an attorney) to the Student Conduct Officer, with a copy to the Dean of the college, or the Dean of Students postmarked within twenty school days of the postmark of the college's final decision.
+18.1 For all other cases, if a sanction is imposed as the result of a formal hearing process, the student or representative(s) of the organization may request the President or his/her designee to review the decision on the record.
+A written Request for Review must be signed and submitted by the student or representative himself/herself (not by an advisor or an attorney) to the Student Conduct Officer, with a copy to the Dean of the college, or the Dean of Students postmarked within twenty school days of the postmark of the colleges final decision.
 The Student Conduct Officer will forward the appeal, with the record, to the President or his/her designee.
-Appellate review of the college's decision will proceed as soon as practicable after notification by the student of his/her wish to seek review.
+Appellate review of the colleges decision will proceed as soon as practicable after notification by the student of his/her wish to seek review.